Snapshot Analytics

 Still, other processes compress turquoise nuggets or powders into a solid stone.
 Depending on the size of the turquoise particles at the start of the process, stones resulting from this process may be classified as “reconstituted” or “imitation.”

-It is important to understand the types and results of various treatments when purchasing Native American Indian turquoise jewelry.
-Merchants may not always let you know how a stone has been treated, which means the stone could be fake or the treatment effects may be likely to degrade quickly.
+It is essential to understand the types and results of various treatments when purchasing Native American turquoise jewelry.
+Merchants may not always tell you how a stone has been treated, which means the stone could be fake, or the treatment effects may likely degrade quickly.

-If you have any questions about turquoise treatments or your Native American Indian turquoise jewelry, please contact us.
+If you have any questions about turquoise treatments or want to learn more about real turquoise jewelry, please contact us.

 Contact Palms Trading Company today